postmanlabs/pmquickstarts/README.md

 - Support for multiple target environments or events (conferences, kiosk, web, offline, etc.)
 - Support for anonymous use - ideal for public computers at developer events
 - Looks great, with a responsive web implementation
-- Remembers where the student left off when returning to a quickstarts
+- Remembers where the student left off when returning to a quickstart
 - Mobile friendly user experience

 ## Getting Started